 The 89-mile distance between Mount Sinai and Kadesh-barnea explains the pacing of the journey.
 The liberated people moved across harsh desert ground while carrying their families, livestock, and shared purpose.

 At Kadesh-barnea, the main camp gave the nation a place to gather and prepare for the next stage.
-Its significance lies in its role as a threshold.
 It was the border where wandering turned toward the promise of a new home.

 The route from Sinai was not just a military march.
-It was a sacred passage following the establishment of the Sinai covenant.
-The pace was slow enough for rest but steady enough to move forward.
+It was a sacred passage following the establishment of the Sinai covenant, slow enough for rest but steady enough to move forward.

 Journey Distance Estimates

-With roughly 89 miles separating Kadesh-barnea from Mount Sinai, an average pace of 7.6 miles a day makes logical sense.
-It was a slow and determined march across scorched ridges and stony flats.
-Journey pacing mattered much more than speed.
+An average pace of 7.6 miles a day made logical sense across scorched ridges and stony flats.
+Journey pacing mattered far more than speed.
+The major distance estimates break down like this:

 - The travel from Rameses to the Wilderness of Sin took about 31 days.